 CASAs visit with their case children at least once a month.
 This provides the children with stability and consistency and allows the CASAs to better understand the needs of the children, as well as the children themselves.
 Some CASAs build and maintain positive, trusting relationships with their case children, much like mentors.

 - Sign up to attend one of our free Information Sessions by completing our RSVP Form.
+We encourage you to review our requirements for becoming a CASA before attending.
 (Please note: Information Sessions are not held at our Meadow Lark office.)
 Space is limited for each of our sessions; sign up today!